hkabbech/TrackSegNet/paper/paper.md

 ---
-title: 'TrackSegNet: a tool for trajectory segmentation into diffusive states using supervised deep learning.'
+title: 'TrackSegNet: a tool for trajectory segmentation into diffusive states using supervised deep learning'
 tags:
   - Python
   - single-particle tracking